aviart/gd-star-rating/readme.txt

 == Upgrade Notice ==
 = 1.9.2 =
-Improvements and fixes of some WordPress 3.0 specific bugs.
-Rating widget supports custom post types in WordPress 3.0.
-Several minor rendering improvements.
+More improvements and fixes of some WordPress 3.0 specific bugs.
+Builder and TinyMCE3 control fixes for WordPress 3.0.
+Few integration functions improvements.
+Updated readme file with new FAQ entries.

 == Changelog ==
+= 1.9.3 =
+* Few integration functions improvements
+* Updated readme file with new FAQ entries
+* Builder and TinyMCE3 control fixes for WordPress 3.0
+* Fixed taxonomies in widget in WordPress 3.0

 = 1.9.2 =
 * Rating widget supports custom post types in WordPress 3.0
 * Loading styles and stars for post editor panels